pi-radio/8ch-IF/apu/README.md

 ```

 ## More information
+* For more information on installing the Petalinux please refer to this [documentation](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2020_2/ug1144-petalinux-tools-reference-guide.pdf).
-For more information about building the Petalinux image please refer to this [guide](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/571605227/Petalinux+Build+Tutorial+for+ZU+RFSoC+ZCU111+2020.1).
+* For more information on building the Petalinux image please refer to this [guide](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/571605227/Petalinux+Build+Tutorial+for+ZU+RFSoC+ZCU111+2020.1).